MCPHub LabRegistryjgravelle/jdatamunch-mcp

 Token savings telemetry

-Every call reports tokens_saved and cost_avoided estimates. get_session_stats shows your cumulative savings across the session.
+Every call reports tokens_saved and cost_avoided estimates. get_session_stats shows your cumulative savings across the session, with per-model cost breakdowns.
+Lifetime stats persist across sessions.

 Local-first speed